upal212/pihole-ios-update-blocklist/README.md

 # Pihole iOS Update Blocklist
 <p>Ok, what is it?
 It's a list of domains/hosts which is involved in updating your iOS devices.
-Personally, I like staying in the firmware that I like and this list gives everyone the freedom of updating iOS at our own will.</p>
+Personally, I like staying in the firmware that I like and this list gives everyone the freedom of updating iOS at their very own will.</p>
 <p>It's a lightweight list.</p>

 ### How to use?